cmpayments/atreyu/README.md

 triviality while allowing maximum testability and API transparency.

-Let's consider how a typical problem facing object-oriented web applications is easily solved by wiring together your application using atreyu.
+Let's consider how a typical problem facing object-oriented web applications is easily solved by wiring together your application using Atreyu.
 Here, we want to inject a single database connection instance across multiple layers of an application.
 We have a controller class that asks for a DataMapper that requires a `PDO` database connection instance: